Maurycy Mochnacki: Life

-Maurycy Mochnacki was born in Bojaniec, Poland, then apart of the Russian Empire.
+Maurycy Mochnacki was born in Bojaniec, which after the partitions of Poland became part of the Austrian Habsburg Monarchy and is now western Ukraine.
 Mochnacki came from a patriotic and politically active family.
-Mochnacki's father, a lawyer, land-owner, and participant of the Kościuszko Insurrecton, facilitated the education of his children.
+Mochnacki's father, a lawyer, land-owner, and participant of the Kościuszko Insurrection, facilitated the education of his children.
 Maurycy learned classical and contemporary literature, history and foreign languages from home.
-In 1815, the family moved to Lviv, where he took music classes and also played the piano and violin.
+In 1815, the family moved to Lwów (Lemberg, Lviv), where he took music classes and also played the piano and violin.
 In 1819, the family had moved again, this time down in Czersk near Warsaw.
 There, Maurycy studied at a prestigious high school, and continued into law studies at Warsaw University, but was subsequently expelled for striking a policeman who requested him to extinguish his pipe.
 In a further blow to the family's reputation, he was sentenced to 14 days hard labour, working with criminal offenders in the Belweder Park.
 At the end of 1823, he was arrested and imprisoned in a Carmelite Convent for belonging to a secret organization called ‘the Union of Free Polish Brothers’.
-To get the freedom, he had to write a memorial in which he accused the education system in the Congress Kingdom of political indoctrination of the youth and the advocacy of liberalism.
+To get the freedom, he had to write a memorial in which he accused the education system in Congress Poland of political indoctrination of the youth and the advocacy of liberalism.
 Shortly after his release, he was forced to work at censorship office but lost the job after six months.
 Those episodes would have a profound influence on his future life.

 A legal career now impossible, Maurycy Mochnacki concentrated on art and political activity.
 His family flat in Warsaw became a meeting place for Polish patriots, writers and musicians, such as Fryderyk Chopin or Maria Szymanowska.
 Mochnacki was considered a fine pianist but preferred writing essays on Mozart, Beethoven or Weber to performing.
 At the time he started writing an essay titled 'On the Spirit and the Sources of poetry in Poland', in which he argued that a national literature could only grow from Romantic roots.
 He also believed that Polish literature should not be a copy of French or German models; instead, writers would have to find Polish version of Romanticism, rooted in national tradition, history and spirit.
 Mochnacki had a strong influence on the birth of modern literary criticism in Poland.
 He noted the connection between literary criticism, philosophy and aesthetics.
 He introduced philosophical notion, for example Georg Wilhelm Friedrich Hegel's, into literary criticism.
 He wrote about novels and poetry of great Polish Romantic writers such as Adam Mickiewicz.
 Mochnacki believed that literature played a major role in society and was capable of changing people's thinking, and also it could play a role in creating a new country.